2iaad/React/README.md

 Simple React travel journal/diary app, showing multiple travel destinations with images and details, in a card-like layout.
 ![Travel Journal Screenshot](public/Screenshot%202025-11-24%20at%2013.25.46.png)

+## New things learned

+### - data-driven react
+*data-driven* app is when the UI is generated from data instead of being hardcoded.

+- You store data in arrays, objects, or from an API.
+- You map over that data to render components dynamically.
+- When the data changes, the UI updates automatically.

 ## Features
 - Display multiple travel entries in a card-like layout
 - Each entry includes: